There are many advantages of flying from Birmingham Airport to Cork. Learn more about the route to Cork on our website and ensure a fantastic trip.

 With a great selection of shops, restaurants and all the facilities you’d expect from an international airport in Britain’s second city, Birmingham Airport is a great choice for anyone flying from the UK.

 We’ve got lots of shops for you to browse while you wait for your flight to Scotland.
 If you enjoy a bargain, check out the deals in World Duty Free.
-Pick up any health and beauty bits from Boots or get your fashion fix at Kurt Geiger and Pandora, so you can treat yourself to something new.
+Pick up any health and beauty bits from Boots or get your fashion fix at Kurt Geiger, so you can treat yourself to something new.

 You’ll also find some great cafés, bars and restaurants where you can relax and enjoy some food before you fly.
 Pret a Manger is great for whatever time you’re at the airport, with organic coffee, sandwiches, wraps, salads, hot food and even sushi.
 For a sit-down meal before you fly, you’ve got a few options; browse the menu at All Bar One, Factory Bar and Wetherspoon.
 You can also try some authentic Indian ‘Grab & Go’ cuisine at Wrapchic before you pass through security.